LaurentVeyssier/Analysis_AirBnB_Boston/README.md

 - Result evaluation
 The deployment is not covered here.
 The trained model artifact could nevertheless be used for inference using an API.

-# Dataset Acknowledgement and dataset overview
+# Acknowledgement and dataset overview
 The Boston datasets I used were up-to-date at the time of my analysis.
 These were extracted in September 2022 by Airbnb Inside and the originals can be found [here](http://insideairbnb.com/explore).
 Airbnb Inside regularly provides up-to-date datasets for most major cities around the world.

 The datasets are composed of 3 files which can be found in the `Datasets` folder of this repository.
 Those 3 files cover: